 GameShark code 30096346 0011 will load a "neutral" ring consisting of a plain white mat and "WORLD WRESTLING FEDERATION" apron, normally inaccessible since the ID 0x11 is also used to tell the game that the mat will be randomly selected by the game.

 Unused Entrance Videos

-When creating a superstar or stable with all create-a-superstar parts unlocked GameShark cheat, there are two seemingly unused options for entrance music/video that appear with the code enabled:
+When creating a superstar or stable with all create-a-superstar parts unlocked GameShark cheat, there are five seemingly unused options for entrance music/video that appear with the code enabled:

-- Bull Buchanan: Uses a copy of Big Boss Man's TitanTron (STR number 04; Big Boss Man's STR is 03) and Right to Censor theme song.
-(Buchanan was Big Boss Man's stablemate in early 2000 before he joined RTC; his SWAT suit is available as a CAW standard part)
+- Bull Buchanan (STR0/04): Uses Big Boss Man's TitanTron from the first game with an incorrect fade-out effect (Big Boss Man's STR in this game is STR0/03) and the Right to Censor theme song.
+(Buchanan was Big Boss Man's stablemate in early 2000 before he joined RTC; his SWAT suit is available as a CAW standard part).